 4. Think about inside and outside

-Make sure your focusing on both bringing the customer into your store and getting the most out of them whilst they’re inside.
+Make sure you’re focusing on both bringing the customer into your store and getting the most out of them whilst they’re inside.

-Use your window display to grab attention, highlight your most sought after products, the items you know your customers will love.
+Use your window display to grab attention, highlight you’re most sought after products, the items you know your customers will love.

 Use your internal displays to upsell, bring the customers attention to items they may not otherwise have taken an interest in.